No-Show, No Problem: How Therapists Prepare for Late Cancellations and No-Shows

 Determine How The Therapy Cancellation Policy Will Be Enforced

-Once you’ve decided how you’d like to handle each of these situations, you can start to outline how the policy will be enforced.
-Let’s say you’ve decided to charge the full fee for no-shows and late cancellations, except in emergencies.
-To ensure that client’s know this can be enforced, they should be informed and consent to the policy and either hold a pre-authorized credit card on file or ask for a deposit prior to scheduling each session.
+Once you’ve decided how you’d like to handle each of these situations, you can start to outline the policy.
+Let’s say you’ve decided to charge the full fee for no-shows, except in emergencies.
+To ensure that client’s know this can be enforced, they should be informed and consent to the policy.
+You can also hold a pre-authorized credit card on file or ask for a deposit before scheduling each session.

 Implementing a Therapy No-Show and Late Cancellation Policy